This post may contain affiliate links that help to support my blog. This comes at no additional cost to you.

 End Grain versus Edge Grain Wood:

 As far as knife edges are concerned a maple board will require more edge maintenance such as sharpening and honing.
 The life expectancy of a maple board is amazingly long.
-Especially if you oil and wash according to recommendations.
-Boos boards are known for amazing quality and often handed down from generation to generation.
+Especially if you oil and wash according to the manufacturer recommendations.
+Boos boards are known for fantastic quality and often handed down from generation to generation.
 If you continue to oil after each use initially and at least once a month later in life this board can last a lifetime (or two).
 Both sides of this cutting board are flat may be utilized.

 Being a 1/2 inch board this could be more prone to cracking than a thicker board.
 Oiling regularly and never submerging the board in water will go a long way in keeping it beautiful and crack free.
 Also, be sure to use gentle soaps to wash and dry off immediately.
 Oiling after every use initially will help build up the protective layer as well.
 I use Boos Block Mystery Oil and Board Cream.
-These keep my boards looking wonderful and protected.
+These keep my boards looking beautiful and protected.

 I hope this helps you choose the right board(s) for your kitchen!